Guides

 Best Overall Computer Desk

-At 48 × 28.9 × 30 in this desk fits the 50-inch wall with a couple of inches to spare.
+At 48 × 28.9 × 30 in this desk fits the 50-inch wall with inches to spare.
 But the depth tells only half the story.
-At 30 inches deep, you need another 24-36 inches behind the desk for a chair — that's 54-66 inches of total floor depth just for the desk and chair.
+30 inches deep plus 24-36 inches for a chair = 54-66 inches of total floor depth.

-Your 60-inch-deep nook?
-It works with tight chair clearance (30 inches of desk + 30 inches of chair space = 60 inches).
-But there's no room to roll back freely.
-A shallower desk — or using standing mode to eliminate the chair entirely — would give you breathing room.
+Your 60-inch nook?
+It works — barely.
+30 inches of desk + 30 inches of chair space = 60 inches exactly.
+No room to roll back freely.
+A shallower desk or standing mode (eliminating the chair entirely) would give you breathing room.

 This is the math most desk guides skip.
-We cover it in detail in our computer desk dimension guide, along with 7 desks from 31.5 to 66 inches wide.
+We cover it in our computer desk dimension guide, with 7 desks from 31.5 to 66 inches wide.

 Before You Buy: A Quick Checklist

-The full measurement process takes about 20 minutes and can save hundreds in restocking fees.
-We wrote a complete measurement guide covering every step, but here's the short version:
+Twenty minutes of measuring saves hundreds in restocking fees.
+We wrote a complete measurement guide covering every step.
+Here's the short version:

 How do I measure my space correctly?+